 Because occupations involving physical labor dominate the local economy, Gatesville is generally considered to be a blue-collar town.
 38.05% of the Gatesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Gatesville is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Gatesville who work in sales jobs (13.27%), office and administrative support (12.39%), and teaching (6.19%).

 Gatesville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In terms of college education, Gatesville is nearly on par with the US average for all cities of 21.84%: 19.00% of adults 25 and older in Gatesville have a bachelor's degree or advanced degree.